 - Beginner Frustration: Use apps like Insight Timer for guided support.

-Fortunately, mindfulness techniques for focus don’t need hours.
+Fortunately, these practices don’t need hours.
 Instead, weave them into your day.

 - Micro-Moments: Use transitions (e.g., waiting for a meeting) for 60-second breaths.